Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Why are they retired and recycled?"

 "Reliability.
 Maintenance.
 Radioactive decay.
-Nothing survives neglect…"
+Nothing survives neglect..."

 Talo duck-nodded thoughtfully.
 "Kureya.
-Volume of a twelve-mass pellet of, oh… anti-iron?"
+Volume of a twelve-mass pellet of, oh... anti-iron?"

-"About… this big."
+"About... this big."
 Kureya held his paws surprisingly close together.

 "So, if I were to, say, set such a pellet adrift in interstellar space, how long would it take to degrade from contact with the interstellar medium?"